 The basis for the described workflow is the creation of a target compound list.
 This can be obtained from SMPDB pathways or from simple, text-based formats.
 The software constructs from the molecular formula and the labeling experiment all relevant extracted ion chromatograms.
 Quantitative information for all possible isotopologue traces of the target molecules is generated in the initial data processing step.
-Successive correction for natural occurring isotopes utilizing the AccuCor2 algorithm and together with the integrated computation of fractional enrichments comprehensive а interpretation is possible.
-The TASQ batch processing functionality simplifies elucidation of large-scale tracer experiments.
-Furthermore, in-depth manual review options possibility and correct chromatographic and mobility peak boundaries can generate highest confidence in results from tracer experiments.
+Successive correction for natural occurring isotopes utilizing the AccuCor2 algorithm and together with the integrated computation of fractional enrichments a comprehensive data interpretation is possible.
+The TASQ batch processing functionality simplifies the elucidation of large-scale tracer experiments.
+Furthermore, in-depth manual review options and the possibility to correct chromatographic and mobility peak boundaries can generate highest confidence in results from tracer experiments.